rednil/openstreetmap-tiles-docker/README.md

-This repository contains instructions for building a [Docker](https://www.docker.io/) image containing the OpenStreetMap tile serving software stack, including [contours and a colored relief](http://wiki.openstreetmap.org/wiki/HikingBikingMaps) from elevation data.
+This repository contains instructions for building a [Docker](https://www.docker.io/) image containing the OpenStreetMap tile serving software stack, including [contours and a colored relief](http://wiki.openstreetmap.org/wiki/HikingBikingMaps) from digital elevation mode (DEM) data.
 It is based on the
 [Switch2OSM instructions](http://switch2osm.org/serving-tiles/manually-building-a-tile-server-14-04/).

 As well as providing an easy way to set up and run the tile serving software it